priyakrishnan-de/data-eng/README.md

 This requires ingress firewall rule to allow connections to Cloud SQL Instance (destination - Public IP of Cloud SQL).

-**Step 4.
-Continous simulation of data into TrainSearchStream through producer/**
+**Step 4B.
+Continous simulation of data into TrainSearchStream through producer**

 This step of continously simulating new data into TrainSearchStream was done using local airflow DAG connecting to Cloud SQL Postgres.

 _gcp-localairflow-producer-trainsearchstream_

 **Step 5.
 Event driven data moevment with Cloud Run Function (dockerised Cloud function) and Cloud Scheduler**